-Part-time - an accepted student who is registered for 6 or less credit hours.
+Part-time - students who are registered for 6 or less credit hours

-Continuing - an accepted student who completes a minimum of one course per year.
+Continuing - students who complete a minimum of one course per year.

-Re-entry student - a student who is accepted in a program of study at Briercrest Seminary, does not complete a minimum of one course in a 24 month period, and then returns to the seminary.
-These students must apply to re-enter through the Enrolment Services office.
+Re-Entry students - students who are accepted in a program of study at Briercrest Seminary, do not complete a minimum of one course in a 24 month period, and then return to the seminary.
+These students must apply to re-enter through the Admissions office.